Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You bless a willing creature or one summoned by you with the undivided attention of the Spider Queen.
 The creature immediately dies, exploding in a torrent of venomous spiders.
 Each creature within 3 *(4.5m)* of it must succeed on a CON Save or take 14 (4d6) piercing plus 14 (4d6) Poison damage, or half as much on a success.
 If the target is a drow, shunned, or spiderkind creature, you may cast this spell with a casting time of 1 bonus action.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, it may additionally target the corpse of any friendly creature that died in the last minute.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, it may additionally target the corpse of any friendly creature that died in the last minute.
 - **Classes**: Cleric, Druid, Ranger
 *(Source: CS)*